 Are we what we wear?
-We are awash in a growing tide of wearable technologies from our phones, to watches, Fitbits, and Google Glass.
+We are awash in a growing tide of wearable technologies from our phones, to watches, Meta Ray-Ban Smart Glasses, Humane AI Pins, and Luna Rings.
 But what are the new wearables that go beyond this vocabulary?
 Where do they attach?
 How do they look, feel, or conceal?
 How do they act, assist, perform, distort, or distract?
-What are the roles we desire from these new wearables?
+What are the other, real roles we desire from these new wearables?